spydx/equinor-ctf-2024/writeups/web/Shop 6/Iku-toppene/README.md

 ------WebKitFormBoundary2ZnBVfhv1G12CmqK--
 ```

 With this structure and way of invoking the server action, one could theoretically call any Server Action with arbitrary parameters given that the Action ID is known.
-It is to note that the limit in this case is that the arguments given should be serializable as stated here: https://react.dev/reference/rsc/use-server#serializable-parameters-and-return-values
+It is noted that the limit in this case is that the arguments given should be serializable as stated here: https://react.dev/reference/rsc/use-server#serializable-parameters-and-return-values

 #### Forms alongside closures